-You are being invited to participate in a new project being conducted by Mercer Island High School in conjunction with the University of Washington.
+You are being invited to participate in a new project being conducted by Mercer Island High School in conjunction with the University of Washington, the Mercer Island Communities That Care Coalition, and Mercer Island Youth and Family Services.

 Why are we doing this project?